Yu-no: PC-98

 According to statistics compiled by Digital Media Insider, 45,844 (30,553 CD edition, 15,291 floppy edition) copies were sold by November 30, 1997, excluding ELF's direct mail-order sales.
 In the 1997 annual ranking in Digital Media Insider, the CD edition was listed in 14th place, with number-one-ranked "SHOCK PRICE Mah-jongg" selling 77,102 copies, and the top-selling adult game "Sadistic King Rance" at number three, selling 72,572 copies.

-The PC version of YU-NO went on to sell over 100,000 copies, as reported in the March 1997 edition of Comptiq.
+The PC version of Yu-no went on to sell over 100,000 copies, as reported in the March 1997 edition of Comptiq.

-YU-NO won a reader's choice award in Blitz King's "2nd Video Game Awards Grand Prix" in May 1997.
+Yu-no won a reader's choice award in Blitz King's "2nd Video Game Awards Grand Prix" in May 1997.
 The game also was ranked ninth in E-Login's "Game and Heroine of the year 1996", and fifth in Comptiqs "1st Video Game Awards Grand Prix" in 1998.

 Sega Saturn

 The news that the PC-98 edition would be ported to Saturn was reported by several magazines including Sega Saturn Magazine, Dengeki Sega Saturn, and Famitsu.
-Sega Saturn Magazine included a four-page feature on YU-NO. The Sega Saturn edition sold 139,509 copies in December 1997, and sold 240,820 copies by February 8, 1998.
+Sega Saturn Magazine included a four-page feature on Yu-no. The Sega Saturn edition sold 139,509 copies in December 1997, and sold 240,820 copies by February 8, 1998.

+Four reviewers in Famicom Tsūshin commented on the game.
+Three reviewers found the way the story unfolds between parallel timelines and to be the main appeal, with one reviewer saying that finding the different pathways did not feel tedious at all.
+Two reviewers found the prologue to be a bit slow-paced, while one reviewer found the graphics to be beautiful, but the fact that that the graphics remained static was disappointing.
+One reviewer founded the excessive wordplay that was common in these types of games tiresome, while the latter reviewer who gave the game the lowest score said the game would really only appeal to hardcore fans of science fiction, eroge, and bishōjo games.

 Sega Saturn Magazine scored the game 27 out of 30, with its three reviewers each rating it 9 out of 10.
 RPGFan gave the game a 97% score, including ratings of 100% for story, 100% for control, 85% gameplay, 80% graphics, and 80% sound/music.
 Reviewer WooJin Lee said the story is "amazing" and praised the A.D.M.S. for adding replay value, concluding that "I feel this game to be THE best Graphical Adventure game ever, which from me (I play tons of these games) is a huge compliment".

 The Sega Saturn port was voted in 2000 by Sega Saturn Magazine readers as the fourth best game on the console, with an average score of 9.4782.